appuio/docs/services/01_introduction.rst

     * Continuous integration with Gitlab CI
     * Deployment strategies with multiple environments
     * Tracking of OpenShift configuration alongside the codebase
+    * Optimizing Gitlab CI configurations using variables and templates
     * ...
 * API
     * Dockerizing a Scala Play! application
     * Testing and compiling a Scala Play! application
     * Continuous integration with Gitlab CI
-    * Using OpenShift Source2Image for building a docker container (including creation of a custom S2I builder)
+    * Using OpenShift Source2Image for building a docker container
+    * Creating a tailor-made Source2Image builder
     * ...
 * Users
     * Dockerizing an Elixir application for OpenShift